 - a.
-The Permittee estimates the 2009 cost of plugging and abandonment of the permitted Class I well BRU 232-09 to be approximately \$500,000.
-Please refer to Exhibit 7-7 of CPAI's permit application. - b.
-The Permittee must submit financial assurance and a revised plugging and abandonment estimate in April of each year.
-The estimate shall be made in accord with 40 CFR § 144.62. - c.
-The Permittee must keep at the BRU facility or at the Permittee's central files in Anchorage during the operating life of the facility the latest plugging and abandonment cost estimate. - d.
-When the cost estimate changes, the documentation submitted under 40 CFR § 144.63(f) shall be amended to ensure that appropriate financial assurance for plugging and abandonment is maintained continuously. - e.
-The Permittee must notify the Director by registered mail of the commencement of a voluntary or involuntary proceeding under Title 11 (Bankruptcy), U.S. Code, naming the owner or operator as debtor, within 10 business days after the commencement of the proceeding.
+The Permittee estimates the 2010 cost of plugging and abandonment of the permitted Class I well(s) to be approximately \$900,000/well.
+Please refer to Section 7.5 and Exhibits 7-5 and 7-6 of the January 7, 2010, permit application. - b.
+The Permittee must submit financial assurance and a revised estimate prior to April of each year.
+The estimate shall be made in accord with 40 C.F.R. § 144.62. - c.
+The Permittee must keep at the facility or at the Permittee central files in Anchorage during the operating life of the facility the latest plugging and abandonment cost estimate. - d.
+When the cost estimate changes, the documentation submitted under 40 C.F.R. § 144.63(f) shall be amended as well to ensure that appropriate financial assurance for plugging and abandonment is maintained continuously. - e.
+The Permittee must notify the Director by registered mail of the commencement of a voluntary or involuntary proceeding under Title 11 (Bankruptcy), U.S. Code, naming the owner or operator as debtor, within ten (10) business days after the commencement of the proceeding.